syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Working-with-DataForm.md

 Numeric
 </td>
 <td>
-Generated for int, double, float, decimal, long types and its nullable also properties with below attributes.
+Generated for Int, Double, Float, Decimal, Long types and also its nullable property with [DataType(DataType.Currency)] and [DataType(Percent)] attributes.
-[DataType(DataType.Currency)]
-[DataType(Percent)]

 </td>
 </tr>
 <tr>